 The design of the partitions between pens can also influence how the pigs use the pen.
 It is advised to design partitions to both accommodate the natural behaviour of the pigs as well as being easy to maintain and properly clean.

-Installing partly open partition fully or partly closed in the lying area will encourage the use of the lying area.
+Installing partly open partitions fully or partly closed in the lying area will encourage the use of the lying area.
 The partly open partition where the lower 60 cm of the wall is closed while the upper 20-40 cm is open with horizontal bars can ensure air quality as it allows the air to flow easier than the fully closed walls.

 In the dunging area, every second pen partition should be fully open with vertical bars.
 This will encourage correct dunging behaviour keeping the lying area dry and clean.